dev-int-art/ebay-assignment/README.md

    ```

 3. **Access the API**
+   - Interactive API documentation: `http://localhost:8000/docs`
    - The Listings API will be available at `http://localhost:8000/listings`

-   - Interactive API documentation: `http://localhost:8000/docs`
+> [!NOTE]
+> There's no seed data.
+You might want to run the Upsert API first

 ## API Documentation